capactio/capact/docs/proposal/20210401-upgrade-via-action.md

 - Helm Chart:
   - Use a GitHub Page and dedicated [chart-releaser-action](https://github.com/helm/chart-releaser-action/blob/master/action.yml), or
-  - Clone the `go-voltron` repository.
+  - Clone the `capact` repository.
 Referencing locally available Helm chart is not supported by Helm Runner.

 - CRDs:
   - Use the GitHub raw object, or
-  - Clone the `go-voltron` repository.
+  - Clone the `capact` repository.
 Referencing locally available Helm chart is not supported by Helm Runner.

 ### Capact upgrade Action